shinnosukeono/shinnosukeono.github.io/content/event/ifpri_2019/index.md

 location: Van der Valk Hotel Schipol Airport
 address:
-  street: Riksweg A4 3
+  street: "Riksweg A4 3"
   city: Amsterdam
   region: Hoofddorp
   postcode: '2132 MA'
-  country: The Netherlands
+  country: "The Netherlands"

 summary: "Presentation on the Model Driven Design framework at **IFPRI Invited Session** on the outcomes of the Model Driven Design in Particulate Products Manufacturing Project".